influx6/FileTree.js/README.md

           a callback to searchFiles which restores the chaining ability and has the results as its first arguments as above

-         FileFactory "read" returns a object with a mapping of filename: data format,therefore you can access stub.js data simply by appending the name to the result
+         FileFactory "read" returns a object with a mapping of filename:data format,therefore you can access stub.js data simply by appending the name to the result

          FileFactory "write" accepts